Raynskhiri/Writeup/README.md

 4. **Explanation :**

 - **../**: Move up one directory level.
-- **page=../../../flag.txt**: Traverse up three levels to the root directory and include the flag.txt file.
+- **page=../../../../flag.txt**: Traverse up four levels to the root directory and include the flag.txt file.

 5. **Result :**